 See all related personal injury and accident lawsuits our lawyers have taken on.

-- David Goguen, Member of State Bar of California
+"Personal injury claimants often target corporations over individuals because businesses have greater insurance coverage." – David Goguen, Member of the State Bar of California

-If an employer is found liable for their employee's actions, the plaintiff can recover various damages.
+If an employer is found liable for an employee’s actions, the injured party may recover the following damages:

 FAQs